Frequently Asked Questions

 1. Who can provide me with a formal diagnosis of Post Traumatic Stress Disorder (PTSD)?

 The people who are licensed to diagnose are psychiatrists and registered psychologists who have the designation APE behind their name.
+An Authorized Practice Endorsement (APE) is required to communicate a psychological diagnosis in Saskatchewan.

 2. Do I need a formal diagnosis of PTSD to receive counseling therapy?